How Much Should I Insure My House For?

 Your independent insurance agent will calculate the dwelling coverage by entering the square footage, year built, style of home, foundation type, garage type, # of bathrooms, type of kitchen, material of the interior & exterior walls, type of flooring, and energy infrastructure (to name a few) into a replacement cost calculator provided by the insurance company.
 The insurance companies keep up to date replacement cost calculators by continually updating the current prices for building materials and labor.
 The insurance companies create these calculators to ensure that their customers are getting the proper protection and so the insurance company is covering homes to their proper replacement value.

 Now, here is the important part.
 Once the agent presents the quote to the customer, the customer decides if they are happy with the dwelling coverage.
 I would urge, if you trust your agent, to use the dwelling coverage amount the agent has come up with.
 After all, this is what an agent is for.
 This will ensure that you have adequate coverage for your home.

 In a tough economy, customers try to find savings anywhere possible, and one area is their insurance.
 Most homeowners believe they can simply lower their insurance coverage (dwelling coverage) to save some money.
 This is true, but it comes with a heavy cost due to the coinsurance clause.

 Insurance companies require homeowners to carry at least 90% in coverage of the dwelling/replacement cost, which is the coinsurance clause.
 So in our example of $300,000, the insurance company would require at least $270,000 in dwelling coverage to satisfy the 90% or more insured-to-value requirement.
 Insurance companies offer discounts for homeowners who insure to the full replacement cost.
-The customer will also sleep easy having full coverage on their home.
+The customer will sleep easy having full coverage on the home.

 What does that mean in a claim?